-- Design Speed: Trails and sidepaths will be designed to enable a design speed of 12 mph in higher activity areas and 20 mph in lower areas (see page 64 for a description of these areas).
+- Design Speed: Trails and sidepaths will be designed to enable a design speed of 12 mph in higher activity areas and 20 mph in lower areas (see page 66 for a description of these areas).
 Note that design speed is influenced by the pavement quality and bikeway curvature, among other conditions, and is not an endorsement of bicycling 20 mph in crowded locations. - Bikeway Width: A bicycling network that allows people of all ages and bicycling abilities to use trails and sidepaths safely and conveniently requires constructing bikeways that are sufficiently wide to enable side-by-side bicycling and passing.
 Trails and sidepaths will be a minimum of 10 feet wide, although 8 feet is acceptable in areas with an environmental or historic constraint.
 A width of 11 feet enables two people to bicycle side-by-side while being passed by another bicyclist.
 A 14-foot-wide path is recommended on high volume trails and sidepaths.
 Trails of between 19 and 23 feet wide are recommended on the Breezeway Network and where a high level of existing or anticipated walking and bicycling makes it desirable to separate walking and bicycling.
 See Appendix B for additional design details. - Surface Quality: Sidepaths in Montgomery County are plagued by degrading pavement, including pavement cracking and buckling due to the growth of tree roots.
 Sidepaths will be designed to withstand such root growth and vehicle loading since maintenance trucks will use them on occasion.
-These requirements may result in different designs for subgrade and pavement thicknesses based on soil conditions.
-According to the American Association of State Highway and Transportation Officials (AASHTO) Guide for the Development of Bicycle Facilities, shared use paths, at a minimum, should have a total pavement depth of 6 inches, including the surface course and the base course (typically an aggregate rock base) placed over a compacted subgrade.
-There may be other ways to reduce pavement cracking and evolving best practices should always be considered.

-DEFINING THE VISION

-MONITORING THE VISION
+IMPLEMENTING THE VISION MONITORING THE VISION

 - Intersections: The design of sidepaths and trails will consider traffic control or grade separation at all mid-block crossings.
-Bicyclists (and pedestrians) should not be required to travel an unreasable distance to get to a safe crossing location. - Driveways: Driveways must be consolidated to the extent possible as part of development approvals and capital projects.
+Bicyclists (and pedestrians) should not be required to travel an unreasonable distance to get to a safe crossing location. - Driveways: Driveways must be consolidated to the extent possible as part of development approvals and capital projects.
 On properties where driveways remain, property developers must improve sightlines for all users, reduce the speed of traffic and provide visual cues to motorists to look for pedestrians and bicyclists.
 Montgomery County will consider greater use of raised crossings along all minor street crossings and high-volume driveways. - Pedestrian/Bicycle-Scale Lighting: Lighting is essential to provide safe and secure walking and bicycling facilities, and will help increase use of bikeways during the evening, especially during winter months when the sun sets earlier.
 While bicycle lights help with safety, they are insufficient to create a secure environment and are not typically used by pedestrians who will share these spaces. - Buffer from Traffic: A minimum 5-foot-wide buffer is needed from vehicular traffic.
-Wider buffers are appropriate along roads with higher design speeds. - Obstructions: Sidepaths must be direct and free from obstructions.
+Wider buffers are appropriate along roads with higher design speeds.